manbir87/manbir87/README.md

 - 👋 Hi, I’m @manbir87
-- 👀 I’m interested in creating Human Computer Interactions / User Experiences
+- 👀 I’m interested in creating Interactive webdesigns and application.
-- 🌱 I’m currently learning HCI, HTML/CSS
 - 💞️ I’m looking to collaborate on creating prototypes of your idea/ concept
 - 📫 How to reach me manbir87@gmail.com